kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

-No APIs, fields, flags, or features are deprecated at Alpha.
+No APIs, fields, flags, or features will be deprecated at Alpha.

 At GA, documentation for the shadow-`Service` pattern — creating a headless `Service` solely to generate `EndpointSlices` — will be updated to recommend